Overview · ← Project plan

 LAG works natively · full thread visible

-Service history + recognition tasks (floating work orders)
+Service history (LAG native) + recognition tasks (floating work orders)

 ▲ HANDOFF: tour scheduled OR application submitted